 Comparison is another potential stumbling block to correct sentiment classification.
 Consider these example online reviews:

-In the first case it’s obvious sentiment is positive.
-The second one is trickier since they rely on comparisons.
+In the first case ("the best product on the market") it’s obvious sentiment is positive.
+The second one ("much better than alternatives") is trickier since they rely on comparisons.
 Without knowing what the product is being compared to, it’s hard to know if these are positive, negative or neutral.
 In the second sentence it depends on the “alternatives”.
 If the person considers the other products they’ve used to be very poor, this sentence could be less positive than it seems at face value.

 If you are company X and your competitor is company Y, it is impossible to have one sentiment model that captures positive sentiment about Y as negative sentiment about X. Let’s say you get these comments: